-- section 5(1) of the Act: fish and fish habitat; migratory birds; and with respect to Aboriginal peoples, current use of lands and resources for traditional purposes, health and socio-economic conditions, physical and cultural heritage, and any structure, site or thing that is of historical, archaeological, paleontological or architectural significance. - numerous wildlife species listed under the Species at Risk Act or designated by COSEWIC. - section 5(2) of the Act: recreation and commercial use; amphibians and reptiles; and furbearing animals.
+• section 5(1) of the Act: fish and fish habitat; migratory birds; and with respect to Aboriginal peoples, current use of lands and resources for traditional purposes, health and socio-economic conditions, physical and cultural heritage, and any structure, site or thing that is of historical, archaeological, paleontological or architectural significance;

+- numerous wildlife species listed under the Species at Risk Act or assessed by COSEWIC; and - section 5(2) of the Act: recreation and commercial use; amphibians and reptiles; and furbearing animals.

-Other components such as the atmospheric environment, water quality and quantity and terrestrial landscape were also considered from a perspective of changes to the environment that can potentially affect the valued components described above.
+Other components such as the atmospheric environment, water quality and quantity, and the terrestrial landscape were also considered from a perspective of changes to the environment that can potentially affect the valued components described above.

 The Agency assessed the potential for the Project to have significant adverse effects on the valued components.
 These evaluations were completed based on the Environmental Impact Statement provided by the proponent, advice from federal and provincial experts, independent reviews and comments provided by Aboriginal communities, and comments provided by the public through various consultation activities.
-Key comments from Aboriginal communities related to changes to water quality and quantity; heavy metal contamination of country foods, including wild plants and game; and reduced access to hunting, fishing, and plant harvesting.
+Key comments from Aboriginal communities related to changes to water quality and quantity; heavy metal contamination of country foods, including fish and White-tailed Deer; and reduced access to hunting, fishing, and plant harvesting.
 Key comments from the public related to water contamination and the potential for bioaccumulation of contaminants in wildlife.

-Potential environmental effects in relation to section 5 of the Act include:
+The Agency identified the following potential environmental effects in relation to section 5 of the Act:

-- alteration and disruption of fish habitat in the Minor Creek Systems, which will impact fish, the water quantity in the Pinewood River, amphibians and reptiles, furbearers, recreation and commercial use by non-Aboriginal peoples and fishing by Aboriginal peoples; - water taking in the Pinewood River, which may affect fish and fish habitat, recreation and commercial use by non-Aboriginal peoples and fishing by Aboriginal peoples; - contamination into the Pinewood River and Minor Creek Systems from effluent discharge, which may impact fish and fish habitat, amphibians and reptiles, furbearers, recreation and commercial use by non-Aboriginal peoples, fishing by Aboriginal peoples and Aboriginal health; - potential for acid rock drainage and metal leaching, which may impact fish and fish habitat, amphibians and reptiles, furbearers, recreation and commercial use by non-Aboriginal peoples, fishing by Aboriginal peoples and Aboriginal health; - disturbance to migratory birds and migratory bird species at risk, their eggs and their nests; - the removal of suitable habitat for migratory birds and species at risk; - the removal of land and reduced access to the land currently used for hunting and plant harvesting by Aboriginal peoples; and - reduced access to and use of the lands, waters, wildlife and vegetation for cultural practices by Aboriginal peoples.
+- alteration and disruption of fish habitat in the Minor Creek Systems, which may impact fish, the water quantity in the Pinewood River, amphibians and reptiles, furbearers, recreation and commercial use by non-Aboriginal peoples and fishing by Aboriginal peoples; - water taking in the Pinewood River, which may affect fish and fish habitat, and fishing by Aboriginal peoples; - contamination into the Pinewood River and the Modified Minor Creek Systems from effluent discharge, which may impact fish and fish habitat, amphibians and reptiles, fishing by Aboriginal peoples and Aboriginal health; - potential for acid rock drainage and metal leaching, which may impact fish and fish habitat, amphibians and reptiles, recreation and commercial use by non-Aboriginal peoples, fishing by Aboriginal peoples and Aboriginal health; - disturbance to migratory birds and migratory bird species at risk, their eggs and their nests; - the removal of suitable habitat for wildlife, including amphibians, reptiles and furbearers; - the removal of land and reduced access to the land currently used for hunting and plant harvesting by Aboriginal peoples; and - reduced access to and use of the lands, waters, wildlife and vegetation for cultural practices by Aboriginal peoples.